petrulupascu/LauzHack-UWB/README.md

 # LauzHack Vidinoti Example

-This application fetch data from the differents localization systems Pozyx and/or TANGO, and output them with a common format.
+This application fetch data from the differents localization systems (Pozyx and/or TANGO), and output them with a common format.

 ### Installation
-This application has been coded in python 3.5
+This application has been coded in python 3.5.
 If you intend to use the Pozyx system, you will need to install the additional package pyserial

 Commands for linux